donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 category:
 tags: [jekyl, github pages]
 ---
-This weekend I decided to rebuild by old hop.ie website.
-As it stood, it was more of a portfolio site and not enough of a blog, so I took the opportunity to remake the site to be more focussed on the blogging.
+This weekend I decided to rebuild my old hop.ie website.
+It was more of a portfolio site and not enough of a blog so I took the opportunity to remake the site to be more focussed.

-It was also a chance to try out [Jekyll][1], a "blog aware, static site generator", as well as [Github Pages][2].
+I decided to try out [Jekyll][1], a "blog aware, static site generator", as well as [Github Pages][2].
 Github pages allows you to serve static websites for free.
-It's extremely fast and easy to deploy to if you're used to Git.
+It's extremely fast and easy to deploy if you're used to Git.

 ##Getting started with Jekyll

 Jekyll is [easy to install][3].
 Once installed, there are loads of examples available online to learn from.
 One of the most feature-rich is [jekyll-bootstrap][4].
 It includes handy rake tasks for setting up pages and posts, configuration for multiple comment systems and RSS distributors, and even a templating system.

 I prefer to start with something simpler (that I can understand) and add things on as needed.
 With that in mind, I found a great simple starter layout [from Lukasz Maciak][5].
-I was able to refer to the features implemented in jekyll-bootstap and implement various bits as I learned how it worked.
+I was able to refer to the features in jekyll-bootstap and grab various bits as I learned how it worked.

 ##Gotta have the SASS

 While building the HTML templates without using HAML was *ok*, I couldn't stick to plain old CSS.
 I [installed Compass][8] and set up a sass directory within my stylesheets directory.
 Compass is a fantastic way to quickly produce efficient and powerful CSS effects, and includes a range of amazing plugins.
-One of which I got to try out (thanks to [@irishstu][9] for the tip) was [Vertical Rhythm][10].
+One of which I got to try out was [Vertical Rhythm][10] (thanks to [@irishstu][9] for the tip).

-A [decent tutorial video][11] helped explain just what it was about, and it was a great help getting the text to sit well.
+A [decent tutorial video][11] helped explain just what it was about, and it was a great help getting the text to behave.

 ##Migrating from Wordpress